There are different ways to get a Coronavirus test in Kent and Medway, depending on whether you are currently receiving hospital care or not.

 How do I get a test before my procedure?

-If you are having a planned procedure (e.g. an operation) at a NHS hospital in Kent and Medway, the staff looking after your care will arrange with you to have a test which will be processed by that hospital.
+If you are having a planned procedure (e.g. an operation) at a NHS hospital in Kent and Medway, the staff looking after your care will arrange with you to have a test.
+This may mean that a test kit is sent to you by post, or staff may arrange for you to have a test at hospital in the days before your procedure.

 If you are under the care of a hospital outside of Kent and Medway, that hospital will discuss testing arrangements with you.
-This will mostly likely be a test through the national testing programme.
+This will mostly likely be a postal test, although other options may be available.

 I'm not a hospital patient, but I need a test

 Appointments at local testing sites are released when they are available.
-If there is nothing locally available when you try the website, please wait a few hours and try again.
+If there is nothing locally available when you try the website, please wait for a few minutes and try again.

 You can only go to a testing site if you have an appointment.
 Testing kits sent to you through the post can also be booked on the website.